30 DIY Plywood Projects You Can Build Today (with Pictures)

 A single sheet is all it takes to make this plywood bookshelf, too.
 It boasts of being a simple project and, although it is billed as being a bookshelf, it could be used to hold anything from games to general household items.

-18. Patterned Plywood Key Holder
+13. Patterned DIY Plywood Key Holder by DIY Huntress

 This patterned plywood key holder has a unique, almost 1960s and psychedelic look to it.
 It has a small shelf that is a great place to keep folded umbrellas, wallets, and other items that you need when leaving the house.
 The hooks under the shelf are meant for storing keys.